TheOdinProject/curriculum/rails_programming/forms_and_authentication/project_forms.md

 2. Comment out your `#form_tag` form in the `app/views/users/new.html.erb` view (so now you should have TWO commented out form examples).
 3. Rebuild the form using `#form_for` and the `@user` from your controller.
 4. Play with the `#input` method options -- add a default placeholder (like "example@example.com" for the email field), make it generate a different label than the default one (like "Your user name here"), and try starting with a value already populated.
 Some of these things you may need to Google for, but check out the [`#form_for` Rails API docs](http://apidock.com/rails/ActionView/Helpers/FormHelper/form_for)
 5. Test it out.
 You'll need to switch your controller's `#create` method again to accept the nested `:user` hash from `params`.
+If validations fail, it should render the `:new` form again with the existing information already entered for you.

 #### Editing